Skip to main content

 Because of engineering limitations at the time, the Titanic had to be built in one piece, which limited the overall height of the ship.

-Today, cruise ships are built in smaller sections kind of like LEGOS and loaded onto large cranes.
+Today, cruise ships are built in smaller sections like LEGOS and loaded onto large cranes.
 These chunks are pieced together one by one, which allows the engineering process to be much faster than traditional building methods.

 Read more: How are cruise ships built?